Automattic/liveblog/HACKING.md

 # Glossary
 * Entry – a single piece of text, which an author posts to the liveblog.
-* Liveblog post – a WordPress post, which has the liveblog checbox checked, shows the liveblog entries in real time, and offers authorized users to insert new entries.
+* Liveblog post – a WordPress post, which has the liveblog checkbox checked, shows the liveblog entries in real time, and offers authorized users to insert new entries.
 * Refresh interval – how often the client side checks for entries' updates.
 * Nag – when there's a new update, we show the nag to the users, instead of loading the new entries directly.
 The nag contains a link to load the new entries.
 * Modifying Entry – an entry, which is not an actual entry, but updates or deletes (replaces) an existing entry.

 # Major Design Decisions
 * **Each entry is a comment** – adding a lot of posts quickly leads to too much cache invalidations.
 Comments don't have cache entry per comment, so it's much easier to create a scalable liveblog.
-* **The frontend polls for new comments** – even though long-polling or pushing data to the browser is better and fatser it requires much different infrastructure, which few people have or are ready to invest in.
+* **The front-end polls for new comments** – even though long-polling or pushing data to the browser is better and faster it requires much different infrastructure, which few people have or are ready to invest in.
 * **The URLs of the polling endpoints are in the form `/liveblog/<start-timestamp>/<end-timestamp>/`** – it gives you all entries between those two timestamps.
 By having both timestamps, instead of just the start we can cache the result indefinitely and don't bother with cache invalidations.
 * **Each entry change is a new entry** – because of the previous decision, we can't allow changing an entry.
 Instead, we insert a new entry and mark it that it replaces the older entry.